 Figure 5: The CardinalityEstimationModelVersion is set to 130 when using a compatibility level of 130.

 Now, let’s run a slightly more complex query involving an INNER JOIN with a WHERE clause with some predicates, and let’s look at the row count estimate from the old Cardinality Estimation function first.

 -- Old CE row estimate with INNER JOIN and WHERE clause ALTER DATABASE MyTestDB SET COMPATIBILITY_LEVEL = 130; GO ALTER DATABASE SCOPED CONFIGURATION SET LEGACY_CARDINALITY_ESTIMATION = ON; GO SET STATISTICS XML ON; SELECT T.[c2] FROM [dbo].[T_source] S INNER JOIN [dbo].[T_target] T ON T.c1=S.c1 WHERE S.[Color] = ‘Red’ AND S.[c2] > 2000 AND T.[c2] > 2000 OPTION (RECOMPILE); GO SET STATISTICS XML OFF;

 Executing this query effectively returns 200,704 rows, while the row estimate with the old Cardinality Estimation functionality claims 194,284 rows.
-Obviously, as said before, these row count results also depend how often you ran the previous samples, which populates the sample tables over and over again at each run.
-Obviously, the predicates in your query also have an influence on the actual estimation aside from the table shape, data content, and how this data correlate with each other.
+Obviously, as said before, these row count results will also depend how often you ran the previous samples, which populates the sample tables over and over again at each run.
+Obviously, the predicates in your query will also have an influence on the actual estimation aside from the table shape, data content, and how this data actually correlate with each other.

 Figure 6: The row count estimate is 194,284 or 6,000 rows off from the 200,704 rows expected.